The Charette Procedure

-If you have a complicated problem to solve, or if you need to include a large number of people within a brainstorming session, you may find that your results are less-than-impressive.
+If a problem is complicated or needs a large number of people to solve it, then brainstorming is unlikely to be the best approach.
 When that is the case, putting the Charette Procedure into action is an option you should strongly consider.

 The Charette Procedure is a form of brainstorming which is designed to help you keep the process on track and headed toward a successful outcome.
 There are a number of reasons to employ this procedure for your next brainstorming session, including those listed below –